“Aura Musicale” is more than an Internationally acclaimed Baroque Chamber Orchestra

 - based on historical sources

-If you have a listen to our Discography Aura Musicale Chamber Orchestra you will find out what real musical rarity is.
+If you listen to some of our recordings you will find out what real musical rarity is.

 Who has not heard of Handel, Vivaldi, Bach or Mozart?